raghav285/Fin/pair_trading_bajaj/README.md

 # Bajaj Finance vs Bajaj Finserv Pairs Trading Strategy

 A sophisticated statistical arbitrage strategy implementing mean reversion trading between Bajaj Finance and Bajaj Finserv stocks using cointegration and z-score based signals.
+There is a results file that should be looked into

 ## Strategy Overview